tobyweston/essential_acceptance_testing/manuscript/part2/design.md

 ### Request for portfolio value tests

-In the previous set of tests, we made no verifications against the request mechanisms so that we could focus solely on display semantics.
-The next set of tests focus on the request mechanics.
+In the previous section, we made no verifications against the request mechanisms so that we could focus solely on display semantics.
+The next set of tests focuses on the request mechanics.
 We're interested in exercising the interaction between the UI and the `Portfolio` port.

 The previous tests ask "when I ask for a portfolio value in the UI, what happens?", this set of tests are concerned with what it actually means to ask for a portfolio's value?